-Lisa Rinna of ‘RHOBH’ Spends Time With Daughters Delilah And Amelia
+Lisa Rinna Of ‘RHOBH’ Spends Time With Daughters Delilah And Amelia

 “I didn’t do anything to help them do anything, to be honest,” Rinna admits.
 “They’ve done everything on their own.
 They work very hard.”

 A former model herself, Rinna is no stranger to being a cover girl.
 While six months pregnant with Delilah, Rinna posed nude in Playboy and also appeared on the cover.
-Then in May of 2009 at the age of 45, Rinna made her way back to the magazine and again appeared on the cover.
+Then, in May of 2009, at the age of 45, Rinna made her way back to the magazine and again appeared on the cover.

-The father of the two beauties is Rinna’s husband of twenty years, Harry Hamlin.
-The 65-year-old actor was married twice before he wed Lisa Rinna, but the third time must be a charm as the couple has been married since 1997.
+The father of the two beauties is Rinna’s husband of 20 years, Harry Hamlin.
+The 65-year-old actor was married twice before he wed Lisa Rinna, but the third time must have been a charm, as the couple has been married since 1997.
 He has one other child, a 36-year-old son named Dimitri Alexander Hamlin.
 The son was from a previous long-term relationship with actress Ursula Andress.
 Hamlin and Andres never married, but were together for nearly five years.

 The latest season of the Real Housewives of Beverly Hills has wrapped up and one of the reunion shows has already aired.
 There are two more reunions to go, and they will likely be filled with lots of drama.
 At least Rinna has her happy family to turn to when things get a little heated.